Pragyan (festival): Events

 Pragyan conducts a variety of technical and cultural events throughout the year, including an annual technical festival that attracts participants from all over India.
 The festival features competitions in coding and robotics, as well as guest lectures from industry leaders.
 The goal is to promote technical and cultural education and provide opportunities for students to showcase their skills, creativity, and innovation.
 Pragyan also conducts workshops, seminars, and cultural events such as music, dance, and drama competitions.
 These events are designed to provide students with a well-rounded educational experience and allow them to explore their interests in technology, culture, and the arts.
 Pragyan's events are run by students and are open to participation from students across India.
 Pragyan’s events deal with a broad number of categories and are classified into various clusters.
-Pragyan 2022 consisted of the following 8 clusters: